Slides 📊

 Use Binomial When:

-Fixed number of independent trials.
+The number of independent trials is fixed.

 Each trial has exactly two outcomes.